aniket190705/File-Organiser/README.md

 Moves the file into the corresponding folder.
 If the element is a directory, the script simply skips it.

 NOTE: Install node.js before using the file.
-Write this in terminal "npm i".
+Write "npm i" in your terminal.